PidgeonTools/SuperProjectManager/README.md

 - [x] Feature: Automatically Set Render Output Path
 - [x] Feature: Hidden Project info file, as a base for these features:
     - [x] Open .blend file with one click
-    - [ ] More options to handle Files that are/aren't part of a project:
-        1. Cut an existing file (The file is not part / part of a project)
-        2. Copy an existing file (The file is not part / part of a project)
-        3. Rename an existing project folder in place (The file is part of a project)
-        4. Rename and move an existing project folder (and move the .blend file in the inside) (The file is part of a project)
 - [ ] Feature: Folder Structure Sets [#14](https://github.com/BlenderDefender/blender_project_manager/issues/14)
 - [ ] Improvement: Multiple subfolders in one Folder (e.g.: Folder>>(Subfolder1; Subfolder2))
 - [x] Improvement: Project display: